Nonparametric Steady-State Learning for Nonlinear Output Feedback Regulation: Practical Examples

+Both $f(x,t)$ and $\beta(x_1)$ contain strong nonlinearities coupled with the unmeasured states $x_2$ and $x_3$.
+Specifically, the term $-2 x_2 x_3 / x_1$ introduces a geometric nonlinearity related to the change of magnetic force with position.

-{\myr The complex dynamics of the Continuous Stirred Tank Reactor \eqref{cstr-non} and the unknown exosystem \eqref{eqn: exosystem system} result in an unknown steady-state behavior, making it challenging and impossible to derive an explicit solution, especially considering that only the output is available.} Therefore, we assume that the system
+Since only the position output $y$ is available, the proposed input-driven filter is used to recover the state information.
+The controller aims to maintain the magnet at a stable levitation height despite the inherent instability of the open-loop dynamics.
+The complex dynamics of the repulsive magnetic levitation system \eqref{maglev-dynamics} and the unknown exosystem \eqref{eqn: exosystem system} result in an unknown steady-state behavior, making it challenging and impossible to derive an explicit solution, especially considering that only the output is available.
+Therefore, assume that the system